 The Cameo: Made an appearance on the Raw 15th Anniversary show in a backstage segment with Hornswoggle and Mickie James.
 Also participated in the 25 Diva Battle Royal at WrestleMania 25.

 Characterization Marches On: WWE envisioned her heel character to be a Hardcore Holly type that wanted the division to be more serious.
 She eventually evolved into a self righteous prude, wanting to be a comedy villain similar to William Regal.
+Molly sort of reverted to the Hardcore Holly type persona around 2003 when she became Women's Champion for the second time.

 Frying Pan of Doom: Hit WWE Hardcore Champion the Hurricane with one when she saw him getting thrown out of the Godfather's dressing room at WrestleMania X8, winning the title in the process.
 She soon went brunette, thus solidifying her heel status.